 - You may be asked to participate in an interview if further information is required.
 You can be accompanied at the interview by a support person.

 - If the matter is heard at a General Misconduct Panel hearing.
-The accused person will have the opportunity to ask questions (through the Chairperson)*, these might be directed towards you.
+The respondent will have the opportunity to ask questions (through the Chairperson*), these might be directed towards you.
 You have the option to attend in person.
 If you do not attend in person, you will be required to respond to any questions.

 - Once the necessary information has been gathered and considered, you will be provided with the outcome.

-If the accused is a staff member and they are found to have engaged in misconduct, the University can undertake disciplinary action as per Section 5.7 of the Enterprise Agreement.
+- If the accused is a staff member and they are found to have engaged in misconduct, the University can undertake disciplinary action as per Section 5.7 of the Enterprise Agreement.

 If you would like more information or support to understand this process, you can contact Safer Communities to have a confidential conversation.